lingsamuel/Nymph/README.md

 The `$import` can also combine with `$strategy`.

+If `$import-strategy` occurs, it controls the object and array fields merge strategy.

 If `$import-pick` occurs, only given path properties will be selected.

 If `$import-no-pick` occurs, given path properties won't be selected. `$import-pick` has higher priority.